-- Age-related macular degeneration
+- " Age-related macular degeneration

-- Cataract
+- " Cataract

-- Diabetic retinopathy
+- " Diabetic retinopathy

-- Glaucoma
+- " Glaucoma

-In their early stages, these diseases often have no warning signs or symptoms.
-The only way to detect them before they cause vision loss or blindness is through a comprehensive dilated eye exam.
-During a comprehensive dilated eye exam, your eye care professional will put drops in your eyes to dilate, or widen, the pupils.
-He or she will use a special magnifying lens to examine your eyes to look for signs of eye disease.
 A comprehensive dilated eye exam is not the same exam you have for glasses or contact lenses.
-But this exam can also help detect other vision problems, such as presbyopia (you lose the ability to focus up close, but your ability to focus on objects that are far away remains normal), nearsightedness, farsightedness, and astigmatism.
+But this exam can also help detect other vision problems, such as presbyopia (you lose the ability to focus up close, but your ability to focus on objects that are far away remains normal), nearsightedness, farsightedness and astigmatism.